Workers go on strike at California refinery owned by Chevron

 The old contract with Chevron in Richmond expired Feb.
 1, and workers had been reporting to their jobs on a rolling 24-hour extension, the union said.

+The refinery is one of largest in the state and processes about 240,000 barrels of crude oil a day to make gasoline, diesel and jet fuel and lubricating oils, products that are sold mainly in California.

-Chevron said in a statement it is “fully prepared to continue normal operations.”
+Chevron said in a statement it is “fully prepared to continue normal operations” despite the strike.

 “We anticipate no issues in maintaining a reliable supply of products to the market,” it said.